Dyskinesia

 Dyskinesia refers to a category of movement disorders that are characterized by involuntary muscle movements, including movements similar to tics or chorea and diminished voluntary movements.
 Dyskinesia can be anything from a slight tremor of the hands to an uncontrollable movement of the upper body or lower extremities.
 Discoordination can also occur internally especially with the respiratory muscles and it often goes unrecognized.
-Dyskinesia is a symptom of several medical disorders that are distinguished by their underlying cause.
+Dyskinesia is a symptom of several medical disorders that are distinguished by their underlying causes.

 Types

 Medication-induced dyskinesias

 Acute dystonia is a sustained muscle contraction that sometimes appears soon after administration of antipsychotic medications.
 Any muscle in the body may be affected, including the jaw, tongue, throat, arms, or legs.
 When the throat muscles are involved, this type of dystonia is called an acute laryngospasm and is a medical emergency because it can impair breathing.
-Older antipsychotics such as Haloperidol or Fluphenazine are more likely to cause acute dystonia than newer agents.
+Older antipsychotics such as haloperidol or fluphenazine are more likely to cause acute dystonia than newer agents.
 Giving high doses of antipsychotics by injection also increases the risk of developing acute dystonia.

-Methamphetamine, other amphetamines and dopaminergic stimulants including cocaine and pemoline can produce choreoathetoid dyskinesias; the prevalence, time-frame and prognosis are not well established.
-Amphetamines also cause a dramatic increase in choreoathetoid symptoms in patients with underlying chorea such as Sydenham's, Huntington's, and Lupus.
+Methamphetamine, other amphetamines, and dopaminergic stimulants including cocaine and pemoline can produce choreoathetoid dyskinesias; the prevalence, time-frame and prognosis are not well established.
+Amphetamines also cause a dramatic increase in choreoathetoid symptoms in patients with underlying chorea such as Sydenham's chorea, Huntington's disease, and lupus.
 Long-term use of amphetamines may increase the risk of Parkinson's disease (PD): in one retrospective study with over 40,000 participants it was concluded that amphetamine abusers generally had a 200% higher chance of developing PD versus those with no history of abuse; the risk was much higher in women, almost 400%.
 There remains some controversy as of 2017.